qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/temporal_data.rst

 .. testcode:: temporal_data

-   # now create an set of images so you can create an animated gif or mp4 movie of it
+   # now create a set of images so you can create an animated gif or mp4 movie of it

    # setup all your map settings stuff here, e.g. scale, extent, image size, etc
    map_settings = QgsMapSettings()